 Delhi’s party destination:

 Delhi is not a great place for night life (though there are a few options).
-Apart from Connaught Place, and Gurgaon, Hauz Khas Village has become one of the hippiest party destinations for young crowd.
+Along with Connaught Place, Noida and Gurgaon, Hauz Khas Village has become one of the hippiest party destinations.
 Though it’s a recent phenomenon, it has really picked up momentum.

 Restaurants and Cafe’s to hang out: